Deciding to Start

 Therapy isn't a quick fix.
 A place to be told what to do.
 An alternative to making difficult changes in your life.
 Something you do to say you tried.
 A way to get someone else to change.

 The work requires honesty, patience, and willingness to feel uncomfortable.
 It takes longer than you'd like and costs more than it should.
-But for the right person at the right time, it can change everything.
+But for the right person at the right time, it can matter.

 I'm a psychodynamic therapist practising in Croydon, South London.
 If you're considering therapy, I offer an initial 90-minute session where we can explore whether we're a good fit.